Editor's note: This post has been updated in June 2026.

 Deliverability and Engagement Risks

-The catch: even if summaries are accurate, they change engagement.
+The catch: Even if summaries are accurate, they change engagement.
 If subscribers can get what they need from a summary, they may never click through.
 That means skewed metrics and lost opportunities.

 Automatic Extractions (Yahoo & Gmail)